Talent community: Return on investment

-Talent Pool vs. CRM vs. Talent Pipeline vs. Talent Community
+Talent pool vs. CRM vs. talent pipeline vs. talent community

-While there are differences across these various terms, in reality they are used mostly interchangeably within the HR and Talent Acquisition communities.
+While there are differences across these various terms, in reality they are used mostly interchangeably within the HR and talent acquisition communities.

 A talent pool is a database of everyone that has ever applied to a recruiter's jobs, regardless of relevance.
-It is typically a one way communication, whereas a talent community will have more two way communication between recruiters/employers and talent - both active and passive job seekers.
+It is typically a one-way communication, whereas a talent community will have more two-way communication between recruiters/employers and talent – both active and passive job seekers.

-A Candidate Relationship Management (CRM) is similar to a sales team's Customer Relationship Management software.
+A candidate relationship management (CRM) is similar to a sales team's customer relationship management software.
 However, while sales tools like Salesforce have been around for decades, CRMs for talent management are relatively new for corporate HR teams.
 This translates to less functionality relative to the analogous sales software.
 There is also much lower usage of these tools because they are so new.
 The vast majority of HR teams are not used to using a CRM, and so many of these systems go unused at companies that have them.
-Instead, internal recruiting teams are using existing tools like Applicant Tracking Systems (ATS), LinkedIn, etc. to manage their relationships with candidates.
+Instead, internal recruiting teams are using existing tools like applicant tracking systems (ATS) and LinkedIn to manage their relationships with candidates.

-The idea of a Talent Pipeline is an abstract notion of having warm relationships with relevant groups of potential applicants.
+The idea of a talent pipeline is an abstract notion of having warm relationships with relevant groups of potential applicants.
 These pipelines can be managed via a talent community, CRM, or even a spreadsheet in very simple cases.

-Common Pitfalls of Talent Communities
+Common pitfalls of talent communities

 Many employers mis-step in their execution of talent communities.
 First, the majority of companies never engage with their talent community members given the lack of marketing DNA within the HR function.
 It becomes overwhelming for most companies to write relevant emails to each segment within their talent community on a regular (weekly or monthly) basis.
 Second, many companies will send job openings to their talent communities.
 However, the members of these communities have explicitly decided to sign up for the talent community in lieu of applying for a job and are much more interested in information regarding company culture or professional development.
 Last, companies do not proactively engage with the most relevant people who may be a good fit for an open role and are much more prone to take a passive strategy.